 Munich is well integrated into the public transport network.
 Numerous motorways as well as regional, national and international train connections provide excellent accessibility.
 Munich’s international airport was able to set a new passenger record.
 In addition it is one of Europe’s most modern and popular airports and is consistently expanding.

 Europe’s Third Largest Office Location

 After London and Paris, Munich is the third largest office location in Europe, with 22.5 million square meters of existing office space.
 As one of the most sought-after locations in Europe, the city also draws attention from investors and developers thanks to its financial security and growth prospects.
-In 2012 Munich and its region was ranked at an exceptional second place in the European Regional Economic Growth Index (E-REGI) among nearly 326 competitors from 33 countries in Europe.
+In 2017 Munich and its region was ranked at seventh place in the European Regional Economic Growth Index (E-REGI) among nearly 326 competitors from 33 countries in Europe.
 The E-REGI identifies those cities and regions that hold out the strongest economic development potential in the short to medium term, and that this promise to attract the most sustainable demand for real estate.

 Especially young and well-educated people are driven to the Bavarian capital.
 The city and the real estate industry are thus faced with hard challenges.
 Living space in the capital city is scarce.
 The demand for new space lies at approx. 7,000 living quarters per year.
-In response, Munich is pressing ahead with “Wohnen in München“ (Living in Munich), the country’s largest local government housing construction program, in which it plans to invest 800 million euros for urban housing development between 2012 and 2016.
+In response, Munich is pressing ahead with “Wohnen in München“ (Living in Munich), the country’s largest local government housing construction program, in which it invested 800 million euros for urban housing development between 2012 and 2016.